 By 11 April 1945, Buchenwald and Mittelbau-Dora concentration camps ceased to exist.
 Since then, survivors and their families from around the world return to Thuringia in April to celebrate the day of liberation.
 Unfortunately, the global Coronavirus pandemic has made this trip impossible both this year and the last.
 Through an online portal, the voices of some survivors will be represented this year alongside other virtual commemorative events.

-Produktion des Todes: das KZ Mittelbau-Dora by Jens-Christian Wagner
+Wagner, Jens-Christian, Produktion des Todes: das KZ Mittelbau-Dora, Wallstein, 2010.

 Eyewitness account by Fritz Pagel, Berlin, of his experiences in forced labour camps and death marches.
 1656/3/8/198, Wiener Holocaust Library Collections.